 "After the incident, I was very stressed and unwell.
 I can’t believe that the Ombudsman think the solution is to force me back onto a Virgin train and to make me work as an outcome to my complaint.
 This shows how little respect disabled people are shown by authorities and quite honestly I am appalled".

-Subsequently, Kat did submit a formal complaint to the IOPC but after waiting several months for the outcome, the IOPC not only failed to uphold Kat's complaint and deliberately avoided investigating the central complaint that Kat had been asaaulted by use of an illeagal and unwarranted strip search.
+Subsequently, Kat did submit a formal complaint to the IOPC but after waiting several months for the outcome, the IOPC not only failed to uphold Kat's complaint, they deliberately avoided investigating the central complaint that Kat had been assaulted by use of an illeagal and unwarranted strip search.
 Instead, the casework manager sidelined Kat's complaint by getting into a discussion about what kind of strip search had been carried out.
 When Kat told the IOPC that she was dissatisfied with the way her complaint had been conducted—including breaching their own operating procedures—she was told that her complaint had been concluded and that any further communication from her would be ignored.

 BRITISH TRANSPORT POLICE HYPOCRISY TO SAFEGUARDING MENTALLY VULNERABLE ADULTS

 Juxtapose BTP's treatment of Kat above with the inflated rhetoric provided below: